Jadon Sancho: 2024–25: Brief return and loan to Chelsea

-2025–present: Loan to Aston Villa
+2025–26: Loan to Aston Villa and departure

 On 1 September, Sancho signed for fellow Premier League club Aston Villa on a season-long loan.

+Sancho was first included in the matchday squad during the 0–0 draw against Everton on 13 September 2025, and he made his first appearance for Aston Villa during the loss on penalties against Brentford in the EFL Cup third round on 16 September 2025.
+Sancho scored his first goal for Aston Villa on 22 January 2026 during the 1–0 victory against Fenerbahçe in the UEFA Europa League.

+Sancho came on as a substitute for Aston Villa in their 2026 UEFA Europa League final 3–0 win over Freiburg in Istanbul, marking his third European final in consecutive seasons, for three different clubs, in three different European cup competitions, becoming the first player ever to achieve such a feat.

+On 10 June 2026, United confirmed Sancho would be leaving the club when his contract expires at the end of the month.

+Personal life

+Sancho is a well known video gamer.
+Since 2025, Sancho has been in a romantic relationship with the American rapper and actress Saweetie.

 International career

 Youth career

 Sancho was capped by England's youth teams at under-16, under-17 and under-19 levels.

 In May 2017, Sancho was part of the England under-17 team that reached the final of the UEFA European Under-17 Championship, and was named player of the tournament for his performances.
 In September 2017, Sancho was named in England's squad for the 2017 FIFA U-17 World Cup but the player's new German club resisted the call up.
 The two parties eventually reached an agreement where he would be available for the group stages of the competition, but his participation was not guaranteed if England progressed to the knock out rounds.
 On 8 October 2017, he scored twice in England U17's first match, against Chile.
 On 16 October, during England's round of 16 tie against Japan, he was withdrawn from the competition by Borussia Dortmund.

 On 2 November 2017, Sancho was called up to the England U19 squad for the first time, joining them for 2018 UEFA European Under-19 Championship qualification matches against the Faroe Islands, Iceland and Group 8's host-nation team Bulgaria.
 He made his first start at U19 level in the 6–0 victory against the Faroes, lasting seventy minutes before being substituted for Ben Brereton; He replaced Brereton in the 66th minute in the win over Iceland, which secured progression to the elite round.
 He scored the only goal of the match against Bulgaria to help England top their group.
 Coming on as a substitute for Brereton, Sancho scored the last of the goals in England's 4–1 win over Hungary in the first match of the elite round on 21 March 2018.